PikaJew002/handrolled/docs/README.md

 I'll be upfront: this project exists because I got the munchies to learn how modern PHP frameworks did magical stuff like routing, dependency injection, object-relational mappers, load configuration, etc. All that magical stuff is even more cool when you pull back the curtain and dig into some code and try to implement it for yourself.
 Several patterns here are heavily inspired by the Laravel framework, because that's my technical background as a programmer that uses Laravel every day.

+Do yourself a favor and don't use this in a production level, enterprise app.
+It'll probably change a good deal.

 # Installation

 The easiest way to get started quickly would be to clone the `PikaJew002/handrolled-project` repository and follow the few steps in the README (make empty directory, clone repo to directory, composer install), then head back here and read on starting with `Usage` to learn more in-depth.